Gardenland, Sacramento, California

 Gardenland is a neighborhood in the city of Sacramento, California, around the Natomas Basin.
-It borders Northgate Boulevard to the west, Indiana Avenue to the north, the East Levee Basin to the east, and the Arden-Garden Highway to the south.
+It borders Northgate Boulevard to the west, Indiana Avenue to the north, Steelhead Creek to the east, and the Arden-Garden Connector to the south.
 It is the richest agricultural area within city limits.

 Many residents that reside in Gardenland argue that Gardenland is from Bowman Avenue to Columbus Avenue surrounded by the levee and Northgate Boulevard, with Bowman Avenue as the center because of the park and the levee.

 History

 Gardenland was established during the 1920s, by immigrant farm workers and railroad employees and was named Gardenland because of the trees; others say because of the large land lots where anything "grew", whatever the case it is a haven of rich agriculture filled with beautiful landscape and scenery.
 As of 1940 it was an unincorporated, with much of its population being of Mexican or Portuguese descent.

 In 1970, Gardenland Park was built at the end of Bowman Avenue, bringing festivals and sports activities to the community.
 During the summer the city of Sacramento provided a recreational program that would delight the neighborhood children and supply sack lunches throughout the summer months.

 Also during the 1970s, sidewalks and a sophisticated drainage system were installed removing the hazardous ditches and flood ways and improving the roads.
 Lights were installed on all the streets and in and around Gardenland Park.